MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod2_Lab1_IngestData.md

 In this lab, we will **ingest data.** In the next lab, we will **unify the data.**

-# Approximate Time to Complete -  90mins
+# Approximate Time to Complete -  45 minutes

 # Familiarize yourself with Customer Insights